 The SBST 2012-13 Leader Application is available now.
 Please click here for more information.
-The Particpant Application will not be available until Novemeber.
+The Participant Application will not be available until November.

 We will hold follow-up interviews for leader applicants September 24-26th.
 Leaders will be notified about selection soon after those dates.
 Participants will be notified by email about trip placement on November 27th.